bigtoga/Examples/Cloud/Azure/Networking/Azure Firewall/Azure Premium Firewall/TLS Inspection and Certificate Mgmt.md

 - East/west traffic (inter-vnet)
 - Outbound to internet

+You can see this easily [in the documentation](https://docs.microsoft.com/en-us/azure/firewall/premium-certificates): "Azure Firewall Premium can intercept **outbound** HTTP/S traffic and auto-generate a server certificate for www.website.com."

 ### Inter-network traffic without TLS inspection

 - Encrypted traffic flows remain encrypted throughout the network